 Even if you simply have broken components, such as a flush handle or something inside the tank, it’s a good idea to weigh the costs of replacing these components with a new toilet.

-Do you think you’re in need for a new toilet?
+Do you think you’re in need of a new toilet?
 If so, contact an experienced Cedar Park plumber from Excalibur Plumbing for quality, professional installation!